 Joint BIPM-ILAC Webinar: Mining KCDB 2.0 in the Context of Accreditation

-This free BIPM-ILAC Webinar titled: Mining KCDB 2.0 in the Context of Accreditation is scheduled for 21 January 2021.
-It is aimed at accreditation body and laboratory staff and will address topics including: assuring quality and access to the data in the BIPM KCDB 2.0; an overview of BIPM and ILAC publications addressing calibration and traceability and a Q&A session.
-Please refer to the flyer for the full details including the links for free registration.
+This free BIPM-ILAC Webinar titled: Mining KCDB 2.0 in the Context of Accreditation took place on 21 January 2021.
+It was aimed at accreditation body and laboratory staff and addressed topics including: assuring quality and access to the data in the BIPM KCDB 2.0; an overview of BIPM and ILAC publications addressing calibration and traceability and a Q&A session.

 Memorandum of Understanding (MoU)